Grigori Grabovoi: Other endeavours

+Alternative healer

+When in Russia, he was a practitioner of alternative medicine.

 Grigori Grabovoi PR Consulting Technologies of Eternal Development

-Olga Saburova, a journalist for the newspaper Sobesednik, reported that since January 2020, Grabovoi has been the owner of the online store "Grigori Grabovoi PR Consulting Technologies of Eternal Development", which "acts on the basis of Grigori Grabovoi's individual state registration certificate 21 September 2015 by the Business Registration Agency of the Republic of Serbia”.
+Olga Saburova, a journalist for the newspaper Sobesednik, reported that since January 2020, Grabovoi has been the owner of the online store "Grigori Grabovoi PR Consulting Technologies of Eternal Development", which "acts on the basis of Grigori Grabovoi's individual state registration certificate 21 September 2015 by the Business Registration Agency of the Republic of Serbia".
 He notes that he is currently selling PRK-1U - "concentration-building devices" that are claimed to be able to stop aging and start rejuvenation, and treat HIV and cancer.
-Saburova notes that the price is €9,700 (with delivery) or €1,212 (in the case of remote access) ”(prices valid in May 2021), and also suggests that “for those who do not know how and where to use the equipment, the 'healer' is ready to explain the principle of the magical mechanism within the webinars, for a fee...".
+Saburova notes that the price is €9,700 (with delivery) or €1,212 (in the case of remote access) "(prices valid in May 2021), and also suggests that "for those who do not know how and where to use the equipment, the 'healer' is ready to explain the principle of the magical mechanism within the webinars, for a fee...".

-The designation PRK-1U means "universal development education facility for the concentration of eternal life”.
-It is claimed to be a "quantum device" with optical systems, which "significantly accelerates the development of consciousness through the concentration of ideas".
-The device is claimed to operate on the principle that an idea has a certain physical activity, and this activity then allegedly acts as a "biosignal", which optically interacts with the PRK-1U, becomes amplified and then "materializes".
-To increase the effectiveness of the educational program accompanying the PRK-1U device, Grabovoi recommends focusing on certain number series.